juspay/todo-app/tutorial/nixify/1_nix_flake.md

 Let's break it down!
 ### haskellPackages

-This is an attribute set that consists of all the haskell projects maintained in Nixpkgs.
-Since our local project will not be part of this, we have to add it.
-Technically you can just use  `packages.${system}.default = pkgs.${system}.haskellPackages.callCabal2nix "todo-app" ./. { };` but adding it to `haskellPackages` keeps it all in one place and consuming flakes will not have to think about where to find this package.
+`pkgs.haskellPackages` is an attribute set consisting of all haskell packages maintained in nixpkgs.
+Since our local package (`todo-app`) is not already in it, we will have to add it manually.
+Technically you can just use  `packages.${system}.default = pkgs.${system}.haskellPackages.callCabal2nix "todo-app" ./. { };` but adding it to `haskellPackages` keeps it all in one place and any consuming flake will not have to think about where to find this package.

 ### Overlay

-This is a function that will output an attribute consisting of the packages that you want to either add into `haskellPackages` or replace if they already exist.
-It takes two parameters, first parameter being the final state of `haskellPackages` after applying all the overrides and the second being the state of `haskellPackages` before applying the overrides.
+[Overlays](https://nixos.wiki/wiki/Overlays) are used to override an existing package set, such as `pkgs.haskellPackages`, and produce a new package set containing the changes we want.
+These changes could be either about overriding a single package in the package set (the second argument `super` references the original package set), or it could be about adding new packages to it.

 ### callCabal2nix

-A function that takes the `name` of package (`todo-app`), `src` of cabal file (`./.`, i.e current directory), and overrides (`{ }`, i.e none) as parameters and returns a derivation that will build your package.
+The `callCabal2nix` function produces a Haskell package derivation given its source.
 This function internally uses ["cabal2nix"](https://github.com/NixOS/cabal2nix), a Haskell tool that generates Nix build instructions from a cabal file.

 ### Time to run!
 After replacing the previous `flake.nix` with the current one, run the following: